 We can now apply the general calibration coefficients $k{b,j,gen}$ in Eq.
-(8) to compute fractional bedload mass estimates $M{est,i,j}$ and subsequently estimates of the fractional flux per unit width $q{b,est,i,j}$ (Eq.
+(8) to compute fractional bedload mass estimates $M{\text{est},i,j}$ and subsequently estimates of the fractional flux per unit width $q{b,\text{est},i,j}$ (Eq.
 9) for every sample collected at the four field sites (Fig. 9).
-The results obtained with the AH method can be found in Supplementary Information S3, and Table 5 provides further information on the performance of the two methods.
+The results obtained with the AH method can be found in Sect.
+S3 in the Supplement, and Table 5 provides further information on the performance of the two methods.

 When applied to the field calibration data, the AF method generally yields more accurate flux estimates than the AH method does, particularly for the five smallest grain-size classes.
-This improvement is most notably reflected by the coefficient of determination R^2 values, describing the accuracy of the estimates relative to the 1:1 line (Table 5).
-R^2 increased from 0.4 to 0.71 for class j = 1 and from 0.51 to 0.72 for class j = 2, but by contrast, R^2 decreased slightly from 0.57 to 0.55 for class j = 8.
-The root-mean-square error (RMSE), which quantifies the expected error of the estimates, leads to similar observations (Table 5).
-The RMSE decreased from 0.094 kg m-1 s-1 to 0.068 kg m-1 s-1 for class j = 1 and from 0.031 kg m-1 s-1 to 0.021 kg m-1 s-1 for class j = 2, but increased slightly from 0.037 to 0.039 for class j = 8.
-A further interesting result is the increase for the first eight classes of the percentage p{factor_5} of all detected samples, whose estimated bedload fluxes differ by less than a factor of 5 from the measured values (Figure 9; Table 5).
+This improvement is most notably reflected by the coefficient of determination $R^2$ values, describing the accuracy of the estimates relative to the 1 : 1 line (Table 5). $R^2$ increased from 0.4 to 0.71 for class i = 1 and from 0.51 to 0.72 for class j = 2, but by contrast, $R^2$ decreased slightly from 0.57 to 0.55 for class j = 8.
+The root mean square error (RMSE), which quantifies the expected error of the estimates, leads to similar observations (Table 5).
+The RMSE decreased from 0.094 to 0.068 kg m-1 s-1 for class j = 1 and from 0.031 to 0.021 kg m-1 s-1 for class j = 2, but increased slightly from 0.037 to 0.039 for class i = 8.
+A further interesting result is the increase for the first eight classes of the percentage $p{factor_5}$ of all detected samples, whose estimated bedload fluxes differ by less than a factor of 5 from the measured values (Fig. 9; Table 5).

-Aside from these comparative observations, it is also worth mentioning the following more general findings that are valid for both methods. i) For most size fractions, the relative scatter of the estimates (on the log-log plots) decreases with increasing transport rates. (ii) At low transport rates, mass fluxes are generally overestimated, while at high transport rates they are generally underestimated.
-This is shown by the dashed colored power-law regression lines shown in Fig. 9, described by the corresponding linear coefficient a and exponent b in Table 5. (iii) As indicated by the yellow dots and regression lines in Fig. 9, mass fluxes for the Erlenbach closely follow the 1:1 line but tend to be slightly underestimated. (iv) The number of measured ($N{\text{samples,meas}}$) and estimated ($N{\text{samples,est}}$) samples both decrease with increasing particle size.
-While more than 300 samples were measured and estimated for each of the five smallest grain-size classes, these numbers gradually decrease to around 100 for the largest class j = 10.
-Furthermore, samples for which either the measured or the estimated flux equals 0 are indicated as dots along the axes in Fig. 9.
-If the measured flux is zero but the estimated flux is positive, the sample can be regarded as false positive (Fawcett, 2006).
+Aside from these comparative observations, it is also worth mentioning the following more general findings that are valid for both methods. (i) For most size fractions, the relative scatter of the estimates (on the log-log plots) decreases with increasing transport rates. (ii) At low transport rates, mass fluxes are generally overestimated, while at high transport rates they are generally underestimated.
+This is shown by the dashed colored power-law regression lines shown in Fig. 9, described by the corresponding linear coefficient a and exponent b in Table 5. (iii) As indicated by the yellow dots and regression lines in Fig. 9, mass fluxes for the Erlenbach closely follow the 1:1 line but tend to be slightly underestimated. (iv) The numbers of measured (Nsamples,meas) and estimated $(N{\text{samples,est}})$ samples both decrease with increasing particle size.
+While more than 300 samples were measured and estimated for each of the five smallest grainsize classes, these numbers gradually decrease to around 100 for the largest class j = 10.
+Furthermore, samples for which either the measured or estimated flux equals 0 are indicated as dots along the axes in Fig. 9.
+If the measured flux is zero but the estimated flux is positive, the sample can be regarded as a false positive (Fawcett, 2006).
 The difference between $N{\text{samples,meas}}$ and $N{\text{samples,est}}$ in Table 5 indicates that the occurrence of such false positive samples increases with increasing particle size.
-Further performance metrics derived from the confusion matrix can be found in the Supporting Information (Table S2).
+Further performance metrics derived from the confusion matrix can be found in the Supplement (Table S2).